Mental Health Initiatives MHI-Founded 1997 by Marcia A. Murphy

 Articles

 Grand Rounds, Schizophrenia Bulletin by Marcia A. Murphy (internet advance access May 4, 2006), Vol. 33, No. 3, 657-660 (2007).
 This short story is a work of creative nonfiction and is based on real events from my life.
-Dr. Gingerich (a pseudonym), my psychiatrist, put on a Grand Rounds on the topic of recovery from schizophrenia.
+Dr. Gingerich (a pseudonym), my third psychiatrist late in my life, put on a Grand Rounds on the topic of recovery from schizophrenia.
 During the Rounds, I am interviewed and I talk to an audience of mainly psychiatric professionals, i.e., medical students, psychiatric residents and psychiatrists.
 I give my view of my experience of schizophrenia and what I believe brought about recovery.

 First Person Account: Meaning of Psychoses, Schizophrenia Bulletin, by Marcia A. Murphy Vol. 23, No. 3, 541-543 (1997).
 In First Person Account: Meaning of Psychoses, I address the scientific community.
 I encourage mental health professionals to go beyond the biomedical model of brain dysfunction to consider the devastating impact of psychosis.
 I describe the psychotic symptoms I experienced as a young adult, problems I’ve had over the years, and factors that led to improvement in my condition.